pact-foundation/pact-mock_service/README.md

       [--sslcert=SSLCERT]                                        # Specify the path to the SSL cert to use when running the service over HTTPS
       [--sslkey=SSLKEY]                                          # Specify the path to the SSL key to use when running the service over HTTPS

 Start a mock service.
-If the consumer, provider and pact-dir options are provided, the pact will be written automatically on shutdown.
+If the consumer, provider and pact-dir options are provided, the pact will be written automatically on shutdown (INT).
 ```

 See [script/example.sh](script/example.sh) for an executable example.